relativitydev/relativity-trace-documentation/docs/user_documentation.md

 | **Status:** | **NEW**                                                      | **INDEXED**                                   | **TERM SEARCHED**                                            |
 | Overview:   | Documents that are brand new and are part of `Trace All  Documents` saved search | Documents that have been successfully indexed | Documents that have been successfully searched by Term Searching task |

+**NOTE:** Rule evaluation (including tagging documents to the Rule) is executed by the Rule Evaluation task and is outside of the core Trace Document Flow.

+### Trace Document Fields

-As documents flow into Relativity workspace and through Trace workflow the status of documents is reflected on a few key fields on the Document object
+As documents flow into a Relativity workspace and through the Trace workflow the status of documents is reflected on a few key fields on the Document object

 1.  **Trace Checkout** – Fixed-length Text field responsible for checking out